“I Said I Hate You!”… But That’s Not What I Meant.

 Helpful parent response:

-“You really don’t like this boundary.
-It’s okay to be mad, and I’m still here.”
+“You really don’t like this boundary right now.
+It’s okay to be mad, and that answer is still no.”

 4. “I don’t feel understood.”